OlivierLD/raspberry-coffee/README.md

 When the same SD card runs on a Raspberry Pi with only **one** WiFi adapter (the Raspberry Pi Zero W you use to do some logging, when kayaking in the boonies for example), you have only **one** WiFi interface `wlan0`, and the Raspberry Pi is a hotspot generating its own network, as defined by you in `/etc/hostapd/hostapd.conf`.

+> Note: In some cases, I was not able to have `hostapd` to start at boot time...
+It was working fine from the command line though.
+> I've cheated by putting an `hostapd /etc/hostapd/hostapd.conf &` in `/etc/rc.local`.
+It's not elegant, but it works.

 Now you're ready to rock!

 ---